-- You can claim the standard deduction even if your spouse files a separate return and itemizes deductions. - Your standard deduction is higher than is allowed if you claim a filing status of single or married filing separately. - Your tax rate usually will be lower than it is if you claim a filing status of single or married filing separately. - You may be able to claim certain credits (such as the dependent care credit and the earned income credit) you cannot claim if your filing status is married filing separately. - Income limits that reduce your child tax credit, retirement savings contributions credit, itemized deductions, and the amount you can claim for exemptions will be higher than the income limits if you claim a filing status of married filing separately.
+- You can claim the standard deduction even if your spouse files a separate return and itemizes deductions. - Your standard deduction is higher than is allowed if you claim a filing status of single or married filing separately. - Your tax rate usually will be lower than it is if you claim a filing status of single or married filing separately.

+- You may be able to claim certain credits (such as the dependent care credit and the earned income credit) you cannot claim if your filing status is married filing separately. - Income limits that reduce your child tax credit and retirement savings contributions credit are higher than the income limits if you claim a filing status of married filing separately.